leapicard/DGINN/README.md

 DGINN uses a parameter file to pass all the necessary arguments for lauching the pipeline.
-Two example files are provided in the main directory: one performing steps 1-7 (cf Overview) from the CDS of the gene of interest to the detection of recombination, and one performing step 8 for the detection of positive selection.
+Two example files are provided in the main directory:
+1. one performing steps 1-7 (cf Overview) from the CDS of the gene of interest to the detection of recombination
-This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized over all alignments instead of doing them sequentially.
+2. one performing step 8 for the detection of positive selection This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized over all alignments instead of doing them sequentially.
 ```
 # Path or list of paths to the files needed to start the pipeline